rodrigoAMF/connect-four/README.md

-# 4-in-a-row
+# Connect Four
-Implementation of 4 in a row game using Javascript and AI
+Implementation of Connect Four game using Javascript and AI